kenibenj/AcquireProject/README.md

 This project can be built and run using Gradle, which must be downloaded.
 Before the project can be run, Gradle must be initialized using Gradle init.
 The command Gradle build can be called to build the project, after which Gradle run may be called to run the project.
 ## Usage
 The program uses buttons to record actions from the user, left clicking on the button will activate.
-All actions are labeled, and the rulebook on how to play the game can be found at https://media.wizards.com/2015/downloads/ah/acquire_rules.pdf
+All actions are labeled, and the rulebook on how to play the game can be found at the following link: https://media.wizards.com/2015/downloads/ah/acquire_rules.pdf
 ## Credits
 Michael Collier - michaelcollier@isu.edu\
 Emily Elzinga - emilyelzinga@isu.edu\